Lawsuit exposes Atascadero teacher’s lecherous behavior

 Six of the 20 identified victims in the case filed a lawsuit against the district on Tuesday.

-According to the suit, Berdoll would ask the girls to help him straiten up the classroom and to have lunch with him.
+According to the suit, Berdoll would ask the girls to help him straighten up the classroom and to have lunch with him.
 While alone with students, Berdoll would upskirt the girls and have students pose or model for him, the suit says.

 If students declined his alleged invitations, Berdoll would follow them to the playground with his electronic devices.